 Celiac disease management involve a gluten-free lifestyle but it’s not as simple as it sounds.
 Let’s talk about what celiac disease is, how to manage celiac disease, and the struggles that come with celiac disease management.

 Tag: celiac disease

-So you can see why there might be some mental health impacts stemming from just trying to manage a gluten-free lifestyle.
+So you can see how there are mental health impacts of a gluten-free lifestyle.

 It can trigger feelings of:

 - Social isolation – because so many social events involve food, food that we can’t often eat.

 - Stress – because there are so many things to consider when it comes to living gluten-free.